HITECHCRIME/HC_SG51_Colorized_World/README.md

 round my knees

 make it clear to trust me
-i say, say it - through the tears hun (yeah)
+i say, say it - through the tears hun ------------(yeah)
-- then again twin soul seperate flames different vector where the hate resides no simple mind who knows it, weapons drawn (annuls it) (this is) what next long day should bring (it was day'll) no hidden layers just the grief truly only thing is my own cause own charge own retreat, steady ground
+- then again twin soul seperate flames different vector's where the hate resides no simple mind who knows it, weapons drawn -------(annuls it) (to) what (the) next (long) day should bring ------------------(it was day'll) (this is) no hidden layers just the grief truly only thing is my own cause own charge own retreat, steady ground